 Hydrogen is very important as a sustainable energy carrier of the future.
 The production and use of hydrogen therefore plays a crucial role.
 VDM Metals also offers suitable materials for various processes in this area.
 Some materials are used for high-temperature electrolysis: A solid oxide electrolyzer cell (SOEC) produces hydrogen from electricity and water – in a particularly climate-friendly way using renewably generated electricity.
 A solid oxide fuel cell (SOFC) works the other way around, generating electrical energy from hydrogen and atmospheric oxygen.
 Due to its size and an efficiency of around 85%, the solid oxide fuel cell is particularly well suited to supply decentralized energy for buildings, commerce, trade and factories.
 It can be operated flexibly with hydrogen, biogas, or natural gas.
 With VDM® Crofer 22 H and VDM® Crofer 22 APU, VDM Metals has developed suitable materials for both the fuel and electrolyzer cells that now serve as a global benchmark.

 Harnessing the power of the sun to generate electricity can be achieved in a number of ways.
 Photovoltaic panels are a widespread example.
 They are used in the private and commercial sectors to generate electricity.
 But there are other options, especially in regions with more than 3,000 hours of sunlight per year (such as southern Spain, North Africa, or California, USA), where solar thermal power plants are used.
 These power plants concentrate the sunlight with thousands of mirrors onto piping systems (solar receivers) in which the radiation is absorbed by a heat transfer medium – thermal oil, steam, or liquid salt.
 Through a heat exchanger, steam drives a steam turbine complete with generator to produce green electricity.
 CSP power plants can also take the form of solar towers.
 In this case, the mirrors are arranged around a tower with the absorber at the highest point.
-Its pipe system can reach temperatures as high as 1,000 degrees Celsius.
-These high temperatures, combined with sometimes highly corrosive media, require the use of high-temperature materials such as VDM® Alloy N06230 or VDM® Alloy 625, among others.
+If a molten salt is used as a heat transfer medium in the pipe system, it can heat up to temperatures above 500°C. These high temperatures, combined with sometimes highly corrosive media, require the use of high-temperature materials such as VDM® Alloy N06230 or VDM® Alloy 625, among others.

 Materials from VDM Metals are not used in the cells themselves, but in the production of polycrystalline silicon, the base material for polycrystalline solar cells.
 Here, the base material goes through a complex production process in which the temperature can rise to over 1,000 °C (1,832 °F).
 The design of corresponding reactors increasingly requires the use of high-temperature materials like VDM® Alloy N08120.